iotaledger/firefly/docs/handbook/guides/git/pull-requests.md

 - Suggest changes to be made by the author
 - Commit your own small changes if you have the time

+:warning: Sometimes dependency changes within PRs can cause painfully long build times, which then impedes the review process.
+It is **strongly** recommended to have a separate repository clone simply for reviewing PRs to ensure that you can continue doing your own work easily.

 ## Merging

 ### Merge Conditions